 These are the up-to-date and latest statistics for the top 15 social media sites.
 Learn the trends that affect how and where you should invest in social media.

-There are lots of places to get information about social media statistics, and so we thought we would help you to do your own research as well.
+There are lots of places to get information about social media statistics, and so I thought we would help you to do your own research as well.

 As an example, you can simply use places like SlideShare (now part of Linkedin).

 37% of the world’s population, a staggering 2.8 billion people, now use social media.